jm12138/WenxinWorkshop-Python-SDK/README.md

-# wenxinworkshop
+# WenxinWorkshop Python SDK
-* A third-party Python SDK for a WenXinWorkshop.
+* A third-party Python SDK for a WenxinWorkshop.

 ## Quick Start
 * Install wenxinworkshop SDK